-Mississippi ranks 22nd among states and provinces with markers in this database.
-The United States of America is a state in the United States of America located in the American South.
+Mississippi ranks 23rd among states and provinces with markers in this database.
+Mississippi is a state in the United States of America located in the American South.
 It is also in the East South Central region.
 Mississippi is some 48 thousand square miles in size with a population of around 3 million people.
 The state is divided into 82 counties and all of them have entries in this database.
-In Mississippi we have discovered historical markers in 342 cities and towns lying in 294 different ZIP Codes.
+In Mississippi we have discovered historical markers in 356 cities and towns lying in 298 different ZIP Codes.

 Mississippians don’t want to forget their Civil War history.
 How do we know?
 Because there are more historical markers in the database from Mississippi about the Civil War—854 of them—than about any other historical topic.
 It is followed by African Americans with 434 markers.

 What is the most interesting historical marker in Mississippi?
 What we know is that Forks of the Road is the most viewed entry in the database from Mississippi since it was added in 2008.
-This year so far, the most viewed Mississippian entry is located in Mound Bayou in Bolivar County.
-It is T. R. M. Howard.
+This year so far, the most viewed Mississippian entry is located in Tupelo in Lee County.
+It is Elvis Presley's Childhood Church.

 Getting back to Warren County, the first marker added to the database from there, Vicksburg Siege, was added March 5, 2008. in Vicksburg.
-The last one submitted—also the last one submitted in all of Mississippi—was uploaded on January 7, 2022, and is titled Benton's Brigade: Assault, May 22, 1863, in Vicksburg National Military Park.
+The last one submitted was uploaded on December 31, 2022, and is titled C.S.
+Company I,, in Vicksburg.
 The earliest marker erected in Warren County that we have listed was erected in 1887.
 It was Louisiana Civil War Monument, found in Vicksburg on November 10, 2017.

 And finally the first, last, and oldest markers from Natchez.
 The first: Natchez, was added January 3, 2008.
 It had been erected in 1949.
-The last: Richard Wright added on April 8, 2021.
-It had been erected in 1998.
+The last: Ex-"Slaves" as U.S. Civil War Soldiers in the Mississippi Valley Campaign added on June 10, 2022.
 The earliest marker erected was erected in 1909: The Natchez Trace, added on January 6, 2008.

 Then there are federal government agencies that put up historical markers, especially in national parks and other areas under their jurisdiction.
 And finally, there are the numerous public and private organizations and individuals that erect markers.
 Some do this as a continual endeavor, and others once in a while, to mark something, someone, or someplace they find important or interesting.
 When one of our correspondents comes across one that satisfies our criteria, we add it to the database.

 You’ll find that even the smallest, least populated, or most rural areas of Mississippi have been marked with history.
-Check out Perry County, George County and Franklin County.
-We've only found one historical marker in each.
+Check out Perry County, Jefferson Davis County and George County.
+We've only found, respectively, 2, 2, and 1 historical markers there.
 Visiting one or more of these parts of Mississippi might make for a pleasant road trip, and maybe you’ll discover more historical markers while you’re there.
 If you do, perhaps you’ll take the time to photograph them and, when you get home, become an HMdb correspondent by adding them to the database.
 Happy Hunting!